niklasgerdt/messagingLibraryEvaluationWithJava8/README.md

-Evaluation of messaging library performance using publish-subscribe-model.
-Systems under evaluation are ZeroMQ, JeroMQ, Nanomsg and Netty.
+Java code for evaluation of high performance messaging libraries like JeroMQ and Netty.
+Contains code for simulators, test setups and analysis of results.